The Academy Governance Committee (AGC) will admit all pupils with an Education, Health and Care (EHC) plan which names the school.

-- Pupils who live closer to the school than any other school.
+- Children who live closer to the school than any other school

-In the case where there are multiple applications from the same shared dwelling (e.g. Flats) or where there are two homes where the distance from the address point of the home to the address point of the school (using the system referred to above) is identical, random allocation, supervised by a suitable independent person, will be used to decide the priority in which applicants are selected in the event of a tiebreaker.
+In the case where there are multiple applications from the same shared dwelling (e.g. flats) or where there are two homes where the distance from the address point of the home to the address point of the school is identical, random allocation, supervised by a suitable independent person, will be used to decide the priority in which applicants are selected.

 - Owned by the child’s parent(s) or carer(s)